bigcommerce/big-design/packages/big-design/README.md

 ### Quick start guide

-Add BigDesign and styled-components to your project using `npm`:
+Add BigDesign and styled-components@4 to your project using `npm`:

 ```
-npm install @bigcommerce/big-design styled-components
+npm install @bigcommerce/big-design styled-components@4
 ```

 or with `yarn`:

 ```
-yarn add @bigcommerce/big-design styled-components
+yarn add @bigcommerce/big-design styled-components@4
 ```

 Import the `GlobalStyles` component and use it once in your app.
 This will set a few styles globally,